1heidi/nar_persistent/README.md

 * Variables for nar_v20_pers_1.csv, as described at above referenced for source data.
 * New variables for nar_v20_pers_2.csv:
-  * **access_confirmed** = 1) "yes"" if URL resolves and database available, 2) "no" if URL does not resolve, and 3) "false_positive" if URL resolves but databases not available or use not recommended per notification on database website
+  * **access_confirmed** = 1) "yes"" if URL resolves and database available, 2) "no" if URL does not resolve, 3) "false_positive" if URL resolves but databases not available or use not recommended per notification on database website, and 4) "file archive" if no longer available as an online database
   * **update_2018** = year last updated, if available; otherwise 1) "unknown" if no date found or 2) "not_applicable" if access was not confirmed
-  * **host** = name of organization(s) operating the database, highest level of the organization reported only
+  * **host** = name of organization(s) operating the database, highest level of the organization reported only; "not_applicable" if access was not confirmed
-  * **host_code** = "A" for academic, "C" for consortium/collective, "G" forgovernment), "I" for industry, "P" for philanthropic, and "S" for society/association
+  * **host_code** = "A" for academic, "C" for consortium/collective, "G" for government, "I" for industry, "P" for philanthropic, and "S" for society/association; "not_applicable" if access was not confirmed
-  * **funder** = name of organization(s) funding the database, highest level of the organization reported only
+  * **funder** = name of organization(s) funding the database, highest level of the organization reported only; "not_applicable" if access was not confirmede
-  * **primary_country** = country in which the database appears to be operated out of, reported in ISO 3166-1 alpha-3
+  * **primary_country** = country in which the database appears to be operated out of, reported in ISO 3166-1 alpha-3; "not_applicable" if access was not confirmed
-  * **multi_sign** = 1) "single" if only one funder was reported, 2) "mult" if multiple funders reported, and 3) "not reported" if no acknowledgement of funding  was found
+  * **multi_sign** = 1) "single" if only one funder was reported, 2) "multi" if multiple funders reported, 3) "not reported" if no acknowledgement of funding was found, and 4) "not_applicable" if access was not confirmed
 * New variables for nar_pers_funder_codes.csv:
   * **funder_code** = "A" for academic, "C" for consortium/collective, "G" forgovernment), "I" for industry, "P" for philanthropic, and "S" for society/association
 * New variables for nar_v20_pers_2_supp_tab1.csv